pydanny/pydanny.github.com/posts2013/2013-01-23-beginners-guide-pycon-part-ii.rst

 1:40 PM talks
 ~~~~~~~~~~~~~

-* `Using Python To Generate Art And Sound`_ (Audrey Roy) - This is an **intermediate** talk, but myself and those who have seen it can assure you it's a very good talk.
-Audrey demonstrates how to use Python tools like NumPy, SciPy, and PIL to make lovely things.
-You probably already know that Audrey and I wrote a Django book together, but you probably don't know that she wrote a `book about  caterpillars`_.
 * `You can be a speaker at PyCon!`_ (Anna Ravenscroft, Lynn Root) - PyCon loves new blood.
 Get some pointers on how to get your talks ready for submission next year!
 * `Python 3.3: Trust Me, It's Better than 2.7`_ (Brett Cannon) - The world of Python is heading towards Python 3.
 Want to know why?
 Attend this talk!